oskar-adamczyk/posts-app/README.md

 create action but I assumed it is more proper to use 201 (created) which is kinda dedicated for such actions
 - API - submitting feedback - I am not sure if it is good idea to return list of resources after create action.
-From my perspective, we should return created resource with link pointing to endpoint with listing feedbacks sorted by owner.
+From my perspective, we should return created resource with link pointing to endpoint with listing feedbacks filtered by owner.
+Currently, pagination is not introduced, from my perspective it should be introduced but in mentioned, index endpoint linked in response.

 ### Potential improvements:
 #### what I could do better if I had more time